amishah137/Machine_Learning_Algorithms/README.md

-# Machine Learning Algorithm - Decision Trees
+## Machine Learning Algorithm - Decision Trees Notes

 ### Basic Assumption of Decision Tree
 There are no such assumptions.